Short-Term Load Forecasting Using AMI Data: Proposed Approach

 \subsection{Time Complexity of \textsc{fmf}}

-The running time of the preprocessing is clearly linear to the size of input.
-The training matrix $A$ has dimensions $m_{1} \times n$, we perform \textsc{svd} on $A$ that takes $O(\min(m_{1} n^{2}, m_{1}^{2} n))$ time \cite{leskovec2014mining}.
+The running time of the preprocessing is linear with respect to the size of the input.
+The training matrix $A$ has dimensions $m_{1} \times n$, \textsc{svd} on $A$ that takes $O(\min(m_{1} n^{2}, m_{1}^{2} n))$ time.
 The next step of the algorithm is clustering training hours.
-The standard $k$-means algorithm takes time proportional to $O(n r I)$, where $r$ is the number of clusters and $I$ is the number of iterations of the $k$-means algorithm.
+The standard $k$-means algorithm takes time proportional to $O(n r I)$, where $r$ is the number of clusters and $I$ is the number of iterations of the $k$-means algorithm (similar is the case for clustering the customers).
 Note that these $t$-nearest neighbors are found for each hour only, not for individual consumers, i.e., for every row of $B$, we perform this step only once.
 Therefore, the total time required for all nearest neighbors computations is $O(m_2rt)$.
-Thus the total running time of all these steps is $O(\min(m_{1} n^{2}, m_{1}^{2} n) + n r I + m_2rt )$, where $r,t,I$ are user set parameters and usually small constants.
+Thus the total running time of all these steps is $O(\min(m_{1} n^{2}, m_{1}^{2} n) + n r I + m_2rt )$, where $r,t,I$ are user-set parameters and usually small constants.
 Hence the time complexity is dominated by the \textsc{svd} step.

-To make a forecast, we need to compute the medians in each nearest cluster and report an average of these medians.
+To make a forecast, we compute the medians in each nearest cluster and report an average of these medians.
 Thus the worst-case runtime of a forecast is $O(m_1)$.